ministryofjustice/court-case-matcher/src/test/resources/replay404hearings/README.md

 You can then post a file in the format of [test-hearings.csv](src/test/resources/replay404hearings/test-hearings.csv) like this:

-`curl -X POST file=@src/main/resources/replay404hearings/hearings.csv http://localhost:8080/replay404Hearings`
+`curl -X POST -F file=@src/main/resources/replay404hearings/hearings.csv http://localhost:8080/replay404Hearings`
-// TODO check the above works

 ## Dry run mode